Social Media Tips & Strategies

 • SMS (Text Message Codes): This is the most common option but also the least secure.
 Attackers can use a technique called "SIM swapping" to trick your mobile carrier into transferring your phone number to a device they control.
 Once they have your number, they receive your 2FA codes directly.
 While better than nothing, avoid if possible.

 • Authenticator App (Recommended): This is the sweet spot between security and convenience.
 You'll use an app like Google Authenticator, Authy, or Duo Mobile to generate temporary 6-digit codes.
 Since the codes are generated on your device and aren't transmitted via SMS, they're not vulnerable to SIM swapping.
-To set it up, the platform will give you a QR code, which you scan from within your authenticator app.
+To set it up, the platform will give you a QR code to scan within your authenticator app.

 • Security Key (Most Advanced): A physical USB device (like a YubiKey) acts as your second factor.
 This is the most secure method available, making it a great option if you manage high-profile or brand accounts.

-Take 15 minutes right now and go enable authenticator app-based 2FA on your Instagram, TikTok, Facebook, LinkedIn, and X accounts.
+Take 15 minutes right now to enable authenticator app-based 2FA on your Instagram, TikTok, Facebook, LinkedIn, and X accounts.

 Cleaning House: Audit Your Permissions and Settings